-Computers don't lie to your face like the suits on Wall Street or internet grifters selling doom and gloom.
+Computers don't lie to your face like the suits on Wall Street or internet grifters selling doom and gloom and "technical analysis".

-Simple Swing Trading System for SPY Flowchart:
+Simple SPY Swing Trading Strategy Flowchart:

 You can see when SPY dips it's usually very profitable to be a buyer.